yizhidou/DFAGNNs/clrs/_src/dfa/README.md

 Train models under two modes (with or without trajectory supervision).

-All the training setting files of this experiment are under directory `assets/training_settings/experiment_1/`
+All the training setting files of this experiment are under directory `assets/training_settings/experiment_1/`.

+The detailed experiment results (reported by each task) is in `assets/DetailedExperimentResults/`

 - **w/o trajectory supervision**
   - DFA-GNN+